 Copperheads are venomous pit vipers found in many parts of North America.
 They grow between 20 to 37 inches in length and weigh no more than 12 ounces, making them perfectly medium-sized snakes.
 Copperheads get their names from their copper or orange-red heads that are triangularly shaped.
 They have pale brown to pinkish-brown background skins decorated with hourglass-shaped markings that are copper or reddish-brown.

-Copperheads are said to bite more people than any other snake in the United States.
+Copperheads are said to bite more people than any other venomous snake in the United States.
 But is this true?
 And if it is, why?
-This article gives you all the answers to why the copperhead bites more people than any other snake in the United States.
+This article gives you all the answers you need to know.

 Copperhead Snake Venom